JHWebDeveloper/Able2-public-resources/README.md

 ### Fixed
 - Bug causing the combined settings of ARC: Fit to Frame + Background: Transparent + Overlay: TV|Laptop to not output an alpha channel
 - Drastically reduced the delay that occurs after a screen recording.
 Was caused by the need to convert the video.
 Finally found a work around.
+- Mac version now supports audio during screen records... sort of.
+An app called Soundflower has to be an installed on the user's machine.
+It's not ideal, but the best option to get around Mac's unfortunate limitations.

 ## [2.0.1] - 7.31.2020